Abdelrahman61923/graduation-platform/README.md

 # 🎓 Graduation Platform

-A **Graduation Projects Platform** — a full‑stack web application designed to manage, track, and present students’ final graduation projects with roles for students, supervisors, and admins.
+A **Graduation Projects Platform** — The Graduation Projects Management System is a web-based platform designed to streamline and organize the management and tracking of graduation projects in universities and educational institutions.
+It provides tools for students, supervisors, and academic administrators to enhance project workflow, improve collaboration, and ensure higher quality outcomes.

 ## 🚀 Project Overview